prashantpawar/blockapps-js/README.md

       the query is made, of the types given below.
 Mappings and functions have special syntax.

+#### State variables
- - **State variables**: Every Solidity is given a corresponding Javascript (or Node.js) type.
+Every Solidity is given a corresponding Javascript (or Node.js) type.
 They are:
    - *address*: the `ethcore.Address` (i.e. Buffer) type, of length 20 bytes.
    - *bool*: the `boolean` type.
    - *bytes* and its variants: the Buffer type of any length